N-Jishnu/GigShield/README.md

 ### AI-Powered Parametric Income Protection for Grocery & Delivery Partners

-*When the city shuts down, your earnings don't have to.*
+*When the city shuts down, your earnings don't .*

 </div>